Hritik262/System-Design/README.md

 - **Grouping**: Documents organized into collections, tags, etc.
 - **Schema Flexibility**: Crucial!
 No fixed schema; documents in same group can have different fields.
 - **Overlap**: Blurring lines with Key-Value stores having metadata features.

+#### Graph Databases: Comprehensive Notes

+##### 1. Introduction and Core Principles
+**What is it?** A Graph Database is a type of NoSQL (non-relational) database that stores data in the form of nodes (entities) and edges (relationships).
+It is fundamentally designed to emphasize and prioritize the connections between data points.

+**Core Components:**
+- **Nodes (Vertices):**
+  - These are your data records.
+Think of them as real-world entities like a person, a place, a thing, or an event.
+  - Each node has a unique identity.
+  - They can possess properties (stored as key-value pairs).
+For example, a Person node might have properties like name: "Alice" and age: 30.
+- **Edges (Relationships/Arcs):**
+  - These represent the connections between two nodes.
+This is where the true power of graph databases lies.
+  - Each edge has a direction (e.g., A -> B means a relationship from A to B).
+  - Each edge has a type that describes the nature of the relationship (e.g., FRIENDS_WITH, LIKES, WORKS_FOR).
+  - Edges can also have their own properties.
+For instance, a FRIENDS_WITH edge might have a property since: 2018.

+**Purpose:** Graph databases are optimized for data models where complex relationships, numerous foreign keys, or many-to-many relationships are paramount.
+They eliminate the need for costly and complex JOIN operations often found in relational databases.

+##### 2. Characteristics of Graph Databases
+- **Relationship-Centric:** Relationships are treated as "first-class citizens," not derived from data.
+This makes traversing (navigating through) chains of relationships extremely fast.
+- **Schema-Flexible:** Most graph databases are schema-less or schema-flexible.
+You can add new nodes and edges, and modify their properties "on the fly" without rigid pre-definition.
+- **Query Performance:** When data exhibits a high degree of interconnectedness, graph queries (for pattern matching, shortest path, recommendations, etc.) offer superior performance compared to relational databases, which would require multiple, expensive JOINs for similar tasks.
+- **Intuitive Modeling:** Graph models naturally reflect real-world scenarios, making it easier for developers to understand and represent complex data structures.

+##### 3. Use Cases
+- **Social Networks:** Ideal for storing and querying Users (nodes) and their FRIENDS_WITH, FOLLOWS, LIKES (edges) relationships.
+  - Example: "Who are Alice's friends' friends?" or "Which people share common interests?"
+- **Recommendation Engines:** Generate recommendations based on relationships between Users (nodes), LIKES, PURCHASED, VIEWED (edges), and Products (nodes).
+  - Example: "What other items did users who bought this item also purchase?"
+- **Fraud Detection:** Identify irregular patterns (anomalies) in transaction networks.
+Analyze Accounts, Transactions, IP Addresses (nodes) and INITIATED_FROM, RECEIVED_BY (edges).
+  - Example: "Did this transaction occur between two accounts that were previously involved in fraudulent activity?"
+- **Knowledge Graphs:** Represent entities (concepts, places, people) and their semantic relationships within a large domain.
+The Google Knowledge Graph is a well-known example.
+- **Network and IT Operations:** Track network topology, dependencies, and configuration changes within complex IT infrastructures.
+- **Identity and Access Management:** Manage access relationships between users, roles, permissions, and resources.

+##### 4. Advantages and Challenges
+**Advantages:**
+- **High Performance for Connected Data:** Avoids complex joins, leading to faster execution of deep and wide queries.
+- **Flexibility:** Easy to evolve the schema as data requirements change.
+- **Intuitive Data Modeling:** Directly models real-world networks.
+- **Agile Development:** Easier to incorporate new features and data types.

+**Challenges:**
+- **Maturity:** Newer than relational databases; the talent pool and tooling, while growing, might be less established (though this is rapidly changing).
+- **Learning Curve:** Graph-specific query languages (like Cypher, Gremlin) may require initial learning effort.
+- **Appropriate Use Case:** Not the best solution for all types of data.
+If your data is largely "non-relational" but consists of a large collection of simple, isolated documents, a document database might be more suitable.
+- **Tooling and Ecosystem:** The ecosystem is still evolving compared to the mature SQL environment.
+- **Scalability for Massively Dense Graphs:** Managing and distributing extremely large and dense graphs can present unique challenges (though modern graph DBs are making significant progress here).

+##### 5. Query Languages
+Graph databases utilize specialized query languages:
+- **Cypher:** Neo4j's proprietary declarative query language, known for its readability and expressive power.
+- **Gremlin:** The traversal language of the Apache TinkerPop framework, which is imperative and JVM-based.
+Many graph databases support it.
+- **SPARQL:** A query language for RDF (Resource Description Framework) data, used in the semantic web.

+##### Conclusion
+Graph databases excel when the relationships between entities are the most critical aspect of your data.
+They effectively solve the "joining problem" inherent in relational databases and provide high performance and flexibility for a wide array of complex scenarios, from social networks to fraud detection.

+#### Wide Column Store: Visualization Notes (with Example)
+- **Analogy**: Imagine a very large, flexible spreadsheet.

+**Basic Structure:**
+- **Rows**: Identified by a unique Row Key.
+- **Columns**: Grouped into Column Families.
+- Think of Column Families as sections/categories within the spreadsheet (e.g., "User Profile", "Order Details").
+- Each column has a full name: Column Family:Column Qualifier (e.g., User_Profile:name).

+**Sparsity (Emptiness):**
+- Unlike traditional spreadsheets, a row doesn't need to have data for every column in every column family.
+- Only columns with stored values actually exist for that row.
+Many cells can be "empty" or non-existent.

+**Example:**
+- Row Key "user_1" might have User_Profile:name, User_Profile:age, User_Profile:city.
+- Row Key "user_2" might only have User_Profile:name, User_Profile:email (no age or city for this user).

+**Timestamping:**
+- Every value in a column (each "cell") has an associated, hidden timestamp.
+- Used for versioning (tracking changes over time) and conflict resolution).
+- Example: If User_Profile:name for user_1 changes from "Alice" to "Alicia", a new entry with the new name and a newer timestamp is stored for that column.

+**Data Access:**
+- Access data using Row Key to retrieve an entire row.
+- Or, use Row Key + Column Family:Column Qualifier to fetch a specific column's value.
+- Example: To get user_1's age, you would query for Row Key "user_1" and Column "User_Profile:age".

+**Flexibility:**
+The sparse nature and lack of a strict schema per row make it highly flexible for varying data structures across different entries.